mkirchhof/self-adapting-keyboard/README.md

 ## How to install

 Download the most recent .apk from [here](https://github.com/mkirchhof/self-adapting-keyboard/releases) and install it on your device.
-Note: Currently when installing, Google Play Protect will warn you that this app is not recognized yet.
-I'll send it to Google for approval ASAP, but until then you'll have to check "Install anyways", or temporarily disable Play Protect (be sure to turn it back on again, it's a very good thing!)

 Once installed, activate the keyboard in your device's settings and choose it as your primary keyboard by clicking on the small keyboard symbol in the bottom right edge of your screen ([Tutorial](https://support.swiftkey.com/hc/en-us/articles/201591521-How-do-I-switch-between-and-manage-my-keyboards-)).
 After a short while, you'll notice the keyboard adapting to your personal typing style.

 ## Privacy on a third-party keybard?